When Training Is Not Enough

 Some vets hold further qualifications in the field of Veterinary Behaviour.
 Veterinarians who are Members of the Australian and New Zealand College of Veterinary Science (ANZCVS) Behaviour Chapter must have at least four years post-graduate experience as a veterinarian and have successfully completed both written and oral examinations in Veterinary Behaviour.

 The most experienced and highly qualified people in this field are the Registered Specialists in Veterinary Behaviour.
-There are currently only two people with this qualification offering private consultations in Australia (Dr Kersti Seksel in Sydney and Dr Jacqui Ley In Melbourne).
+There are currently only a handful of people with this qualification offering private consultations in Australia.

 What will the vet do?